-Chiperfield, a Republican, was the representative for Illinois's 15th congressional district from 1931 to 1933.
+Chiperfield was the representative for Illinois’s 15th congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1915 to Mar 1933, Chiperfield missed 110 of 313 roll call votes, which is 35.1%.
 This is much worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 |Dec 1916-Mar 1917||62||24||38.7%||95th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information